• Skip to primary navigation

 These ornamental birds can be the counterpart of peafowls, offering an exotic look with colorful feathers and long tails.

-Good news is that they also survive cold and winter, making them live in 3-5 years in wild and 11-18 years in captivity.
+The good news is that they also survive cold and winter, making them live 3-5 years in the wild and 11-18 years in captivity.
 Many owners raise them in the wild.

 They thrive well in larger areas such as grasslands, wetlands, idle fields, haylands, croplands, and shrublands.

-However, they are flighty birds and can be aggressive so they can be little friendly with humans the way chickens, ducks, and geese are.
+But they are flighty birds and can be aggressive.
+However, they can be a little friendlier with humans, the way chickens, ducks, and geese are.

 Also, pheasants are poor mothers and grow cannibalistic if they are kept in stressful environments.